DFE-Digital/get-into-teaching-app/app/views/content/start-teacher-training-this-september.md

 ---
+title: "There's still time to apply"
-title: "Start teacher training this September"
+subtitle: "Start teacher training this September"
 description: |-
   There's still time to apply for teacher training in 2021.
 You could apply now and be training by September 2021 if you follow these instructions.
 date: "2021-06-07"